MeghanaReddy4/QR-Code-Generation/README.md

 # QR-Code-Generation
 A simple and customizable QR code generator for creating QR codes from URLs, text, emails, and more, with support for various formats and easy integration.
-Here's a sample `README.md` file for your QR code generation project using `pyqrcode`:

----

 # QR Code Generator for LinkedIn URL